Our Lady of Victory (Cincinnati)

 Our Lady of Victory (OLV) is a Catholic parish in Cincinnati, Ohio.
 Victory is a part of the Roman Catholic Archdiocese of Cincinnati.
 It is the third oldest parish in Hamilton County, Ohio, established in 1842 as a log cabin.
 OLV was originally known as St. Stephens until 1853.
-The school is one of the largest in the area and is one of only two in Delhi Township, Ohio.
+The school is one of the largest in the area and is one of only two Catholic elementary schools in Delhi Township, Ohio.